0x1iii1ii/PPPwn-Luckfox/README.md

 ## Installation in NAND Flash <a name="nandinstallation"></a>

-1. If you got Luckfox pico Plus/Pro/Max, you don't need to burn the OS, Luckfox already has pre-installed buildroot right out of the box, so let's move to step 3.
+1. If you got Luckfox pico Pro/Max, you don't need to burn the OS, Luckfox already has pre-installed buildroot right out of the box, so let's move to step 3.
-2. If you got Luckfox pico Mini B you need to use <a href=https://drive.google.com/file/d/1ALo4G7rEaF1GNhUHINoYHT_RGWGddzYw>SocToolKit</a> to burn the buildroot image which can be found in <a href=https://drive.google.com/drive/folders/1sFUWjYpDDisf92q9EwP1Ia7lHgp9PaFS>Firmware</a>, in buildroot sub-folder name `Luckfox_Pico_Plus_Flash`.
+2. If you got Luckfox pico Plus/Mini B you need to use <a href=https://drive.google.com/file/d/1ALo4G7rEaF1GNhUHINoYHT_RGWGddzYw>SocToolKit</a> to re-burn the buildroot image again which can be found in <a href=https://drive.google.com/drive/folders/1sFUWjYpDDisf92q9EwP1Ia7lHgp9PaFS>Firmware</a>, in buildroot sub-folder name `Luckfox_Pico_Plus_Flash`.
 Follow the official luckfox tutorial on how to <a href=https://wiki.luckfox.com/Luckfox-Pico/Luckfox-Pico-RV1103/Luckfox-Pico-Flash-burn-image>Burning SPI NAND Flash Images</a>.
 3. Plug your luckfox to your PC via USB type-c port and wait a few minutes until you hear the device connect sound.
 4. On your PC open `Control Panel -> Network and Internet -> Network and Sharing Center -> Change Adapter Options`.
 You will find `Remote NDIS based Internet Sharing Device`.
 Right-click and choose Properties.<be>